Lunar geologic timescale: Nectarian

 The Nectarian period encompasses all events that occurred between the formation of the Nectaris and Imbrium impact basins.
 12 multi-ring impact basins are recognized in the Nectarian period, including the Serenitatis and Crisium basins.
 One of the scientific objectives of the Apollo 16 mission was to date material excavated by the Nectaris impact basin.
 Nevertheless, the age of the Nectaris basin is somewhat contentious, with the most frequently cited numbers being 3.92 Ga, and less frequently 3.85 Ga.
-Recently, it has been suggested that the Nectaris basin could be, in fact, much older at ~4.1 Ga.
+In 2002, it was suggested that the Nectaris basin could be, in fact, much older at ~4.1 Ga.

 Imbrian

-The Imbrian period has been subdivided into Late and Early epochs.
+The Imbrian period has been subdivided into Late and Early epochs (also termed the Upper Imbrian and Lower Imbrian, respectively).
 The Early Imbrian is defined as the time between the formation of the Imbrium and Orientale impact basins.
 The Imbrium basin is believed to have formed at 3.85 Ga, though a minority opinion places this event at 3.77 Ga.
 The Schrödinger basin is the only other multi-ring basin that is Lower Imbrian in age, and no large multi-ring basins formed after this epoch.

 The Late Imbrian is defined as the time between the formation of the Orientale basin, and the time at which craters of a certain size (D_{L}) have been obliterated by erosional processes.
 The age of the Orientale basin has not been directly determined, though it must be older than 3.72 Ga (based on Upper Imbrian ages of mare basalts) and could be as old as 3.84 Ga based on the size-frequency distributions of craters superposed on Orientale ejecta.
 About two-thirds of the Moon's mare basalts erupted within the Upper Imbrian Series, with many of these lavas filling the depressions associated with older impact basins.